how to parameterize probability distributions for PSA

 Validation

-The final step is to check that the fitted distribution looks reasonable (make a plot!) and its quantiles do indeed match up with \(B\), \(L\), and \(U\).
+The final step is to check that the fitted distribution looks reasonable and its quantiles do indeed match up with \(B\), \(L\), and \(U\).
+Here is some plotting code for the beta distribution: